manulea/MITGUI/README.md

 ![Image6](https://i.imgur.com/rYDgYJy.png)

+Locate a file named fr.exe and double click it.

 ![Image7](https://i.imgur.com/wqhjJ5k.png)

-Locate a file named fr.exe and double click it.
+A command prompt should start running the scripts.

 ![Image8](https://i.imgur.com/VuyW4Ap.png)

-If all is successful, this user interface should appear on the screen.
+If all is successful, the user interface should appear like this on the screen.

 # A special thanks to the following creators of these Libraries:
 * [PyQt5 5.13.0](https://pypi.org/project/PyQt5/)